iSYS-Software/SelenideReporter/README.md

 - `UITEST.BROWSER`: browser to use for UI tests, default is `chrome`

 ## Step by Step
+There's a lot going on in the HelloWorld test and this section explains it in more detail.
 1. Your test class should extend `UITest` or a base class you write that extends `UITest`.
 2. Annotate the class with your fallback base URL, unless http://localhost:8080 is to your liking.
 3. JUnit is used as a test runner, so use JUnit annotations to drive your test.